perrito666/goworkon/README.md

 # goworkon
-A humble attempt at getting the functionality of virtualenv gor go.
+A humble attempt at getting the functionality of virtualenv for go.

 ## Requirements
 A working GO version >= 1.4

+## Rationale
+I often find myself working in different projects during the day, some might use different versions of go and most definitely all are better off having separate GOPATHS.

+What I am attempting here is to automate a way to switch between GOPATHS and to get new golang versions.

 ## Usage
+###First run will ask you for a working goroot, so it can compile go versions.

-Creating environments:
+####Creating environments:
 ``
-goworkon create anenv --go-version 1.7
+goworkon --go-version 1.7 create envname gopathlocation ``
-``

 This will create:

-* A GOPATH for *anenv*
+* A GOPATH for *envname*
-* A config for *anenv*
+* A config for *envname* (in $HOME/.local/share/goworkon/configs/envname.json
-* If there is no 1.7 in $HOME/.local/share/go/ it will be checked out and built.
+* If there is no 1.7 in $HOME/.local/share/goworkon/install/ it will be checked out and built.

-Switching to an environment:
+####Switching to an environment:
 ``
-goworkon switch anenv
+. goactivate envname
 ``

-This will:
+This will (most likely only in bash):

 * export PATH as $PATH:/this/go/version/bin/:$GOPATH/bin
 * export GOPATH as $HOME/.local/share/goworkon/gopath

-Config for this environment:
+* export PS1 as $PS1(envname)$ (this requires PS1 to be exported)

+as an alternative you can

 ``
-gowrokon add ./thisfolder github.com/foo/bar
+goworkon switch envname
 ``

-Will set *thisfolder* as *github.com/foo/bar* in the environment
+and you will see the variables that need to be set printed for you to write whatever suits your shell.

+####Un-switching
 ``
-goworkon remove tighub.com/foo/bar
+. goactivate
 ``

-Will undo the previous command.
+will return the environment to its former state.

+as an alternative

+``
+goworkon switch
+``

+## To be implemented.

+####TESTS
+This was an attempt to replace bash scripts I was using for this so I sort of just coded it in a couple of sittings so it needs extensive tests

+####Debug output
+Debug log level should be setable and proper information should be added to the logging.

-Updating a Go version:
+####Updating a Go version:

 ``
 goworkon update --go-version 1.7 --update-envs